JhonnyJason/generate-nginx-config-for-thingies-sources/ressources/README.md

     - `searchIndexing` - optional - if undefined or false will add x-robots-tag to not index
     - `dnsNames` - optional - sometimes very reasonable^^
     - `socket` - optional - use proxy_pass to unix-socket
+    - `broadCORS` - optional - add headers for wide open CORS with credentials allowed
+    - `upgradeWebsocket` - optional adds upgrade headers to use Websockets
     - `outsidePort` - nginx listens on this port then default is port 80
     - `port` - optional(required if we donot use a unix-socket) - proxy_pass to localhost:port